clinical-meteor/cookbook/cookbook/rest.md

 ## Exposing A REST API

 Note:  I haven't gone through and tried this yet, but it's on my to-do list.
+Here's a bunch of research on how to do REST APIs with Meteor.
+Best of luck!

 #### Server Side REST APIs